 The debtors' balance represents the amount due to the Council from customers (excluding council tax and business rates arrears and amounts owed by HMRC).
-A bad debt provision of £7.568m (excluding council tax and business rates) is held on the Balance Sheet to provide against the risk of default on debt outstanding (£7.336m in 2014/15).

-In addition, the Council's Balance Sheet at 31 March 2016 held £60.361m (short-term) and £69.428m (long-term) relating to gross amounts owed for financial liabilities (£67.244m short-term and £70.590m long-term in 2014/15), representing amounts owed to customers (excluding HMRC, council tax and business rates).
-No impairment was required to this figure.
+A bad debt provision of £8.223m (excluding council tax and business rates) is held on the Balance Sheet to provide against the risk of default on debt outstanding (£7.568m in 2015/16).
+In addition, the Council's Balance Sheet at 31 March 2017 held £57.777m (short-term) and £66.123m (long-term) relating to gross amounts owed for financial liabilities (£60.361m short-term and £69.428m long-term in 2015/16), representing amounts owed to customers (excluding HMRC, council tax and business rates); no impairment was required.